ACCEPTANCE AND COMMITMENT THERAPY · ACT · TELEHEALTH

 ABOUT YOUR THERAPIST

-Felix Murad, M.Ed., LPC-S, LMHC, CMHC, NCC
+Felix Murad, LPC-S, NCC

 Credentials

 Licensed in Texas, Washington, and New Hampshire.
-Registered to provide telehealth in Florida.
+Registered to provide Telehealth in Florida.

 No. Mindfulness can be part of ACT, but the work is broader.
 The goal is to notice what is happening inside you clearly enough to choose your next action.